hermetique/edsger/README.md

 ## `for` blocks

-Since function overloading relies on pattern matching, it can be hard to define functions tacitly, resulting in a lot of repeated code.
+Since function overloading relies on pattern matching, and the language isn't statically typed, it can be hard to define functions tacitly, resulting in a lot of repeated code.
 For example, the [latex](https://github.com/johnli0135/edsger/blob/master/lib/latex.eg) module overloads the arithmetic operators `+` `-` `*` and `/` in order to handle arithmetic on `expr` objects, which represent LaTeX expressions.
 These overloaded function definitions essentially just pass the objects on